cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/context/request.md

 If the default method provided by the [ClientIP](#clientip) function does not meet the requirements, users can use this function to customize the way to obtain the client ip.

-This function can be used in scenarios where you want to obtain an ip from the `X-Forwarded-For` or `X-Real-IP` header even if a remote ip exists (multiple proxies, want to obtain the initial ip from the `X-Forwarded-For` or `X-Real-IP` header).
+> Note: `TrustedCIDRs` requires user customization (if not set, fixed return to remote address), representing trusted routes.
+If the remote address is within the trusted routing range, it will choose to obtain the ip from `RemoteIPHeaders`, otherwise it will return the remote address.

 Function Signature: